rutgerhofste/IFPRI_IMPACT/README.md

 ## Extra Info

 For Aqueduct Food, only the MIROC (MIRO) scenario has been used.
-This is because the scenarios of Aqueduct and IMPACT were different and this scneario is shared between the two tools.
+This is because the scenarios of Aqueduct and IMPACT were different and this scenario is shared between the two tools.